mfumagalli/ngsPopGen/README.md

 ## ngsStat

 Program to compute estimates of the number of segregating sites, the expected average heterozygosity, and the number of fixed differences (if 2 populations data is provided).
 It receives as input sample allele frequency posterior probabilities (from ANGSD) from 1 or 2 populations.
-Output is a text file with columns: start, end, segregating sites (pop 1), heterozygosity (pop 1), segregating sites (pop 2), heterozygosity (pop 2), fixed differences.
+Output is a text file with columns: start, end, segregating sites (pop 1), heterozygosity (pop 1), segregating sites (pop 2), heterozygosity (pop 2), fixed differences, dxy.

 #### Example: